prosperDeprogrammer/prosportfolio/READ-ME.md

 # 👋 Hi, I'm Prosper Ortese

 I'm a passionate software developer focused on building scalable web and mobile applications.
-I specialize in PHP, Laravel, React Native, JavaScript, and Node.js.
+I specialize in PHP, Laravel, React Native, JavaScript, Python and Node.js.

 ## 🚀 What I Do
 - 🧠 Full-stack Web Development